Home » San Diego » San Diego Zoo tickets

 Back to Top

-San Diego Zoo opens at 9 am, all through the year, including holidays.
+San Diego Zoo opens at 9 am throughout the year, including holidays.

-In peak summer months, which sees maximum tourists, the Zoo remains open till 9 pm, and in winter, it closes at 5 pm.
+In peak summer months, which see the maximum number of tourists, the Zoo remains open till 9 pm, and in winter, it closes at 5 pm.

 Best time to visit San Diego Zoo

-The best time to visit San Diego Zoo is as soon as they open at 9 am.
+The best time to visit San Diego Zoo is when they open at 9 am.

 There are four advantages of starting early – the animals are most active early in the morning, the temperatures are still moderate, the crowd is yet to get in, and you have the whole day to explore.